defx/dynamo/README.md

 #### node

-Node functions accept the current state and return an object that is used to update the bound nodes attributes and/or properties
+Node functions accept the current state and return an object that is used to update the attributes and/or properties of each node that references it via the [x-node] attribute.

 ```js
 Dynamo(rootNode, {